Identity and Access Management

 For more information, refer to the IAM Migration reference documentation page.

 The users that joined your Organization before IAM will keep the same rights after migration, based on the roles they had.

 Any Scaleway users who were members of an Organization pre-IAM will be automatically become IAM users in that Organization.
 In addition, three groups will be automatically created in each Organization.
 The groups are as follows:

 - Billing Administrators (mapping to the Billing Administrator role)

 For each group, a corresponding policy has been created, defining rules that give the same rights that their roles gave prior to the introduction of IAM.

 Applications represent the identity of non-human users (such as a CI pipeline, a custom script, or a Terraform provider).
 They are used to attach permissions and API keys to these operations - without being linked to specific users and their own rights.

 API keys are credentials that grant access to resources in Scaleway Organizations.
-Like any credential, it is good practice to change them on a regular basis to reduce the risk of security breaches.
+It is good practice to change your credentials on a regular basis to reduce the risk of security breaches.
 To change your API key, you can generate a new one for your user and/or application and delete the old API key.

 Each Organization can have up to 100 API keys.